 If you have an affinity for art that hedges on the darker side, you’ll want to make a pilgrimage to visit the Haserot Angel.
 This iconic gravestone sculpture of the angel of death appears to be weeping real black tears.

 In Cleveland’s University Circle neighborhood, there’s a cemetery that serves more as an outdoor art gallery than anything: Lake View Cemetery, home to over 100,000 graves of both notable and lesser-known Clevelanders.
 Known for its elaborate sculptures and immaculate landscaping, Lake View Cemetery is frequented by historians and artists as well as photographers and lovers of everything haunted and macabre.

-Most hauntingly of all is that the angel actually appears to be crying, weeping dark tears that pour liberally down her cloak even as she declares a hollow victory over life.
+Most hauntingly of all is that the angel actually appears to be crying, weeping dark tears that pour liberally down his cloak even as he declares a hollow victory over life.
 Many haunting explanations have been offered for the angel’s tears, with some visitors reporting having seen the angel move or cry as they stood.

 But the real explanation is much more practical.
 The angel was cast from bronze, and over the years, discoloration and condensation have taken their toll, resulting in black stains or “tears.”

 The Haserot Angel marks the marble gravesite of Francis Haserot, a member of the legendary Haserot family.
 The Haserots founded a highly successful canned goods business in the late 19th century that continues to distribute high-quality canned foods across Ohio and Michigan.